 And I’m going to take a wild, crazy, stab in the dark that it just might work for you too.

 Wearing a lot of hats is stressful.
 Being a mom, being a dad, being a spouse…not to mention all of the other roles you take on in life, those things are hard.

 You have to take the time to do it.
 30 minutes and you’re done.
 Schedule it in.
 It will change the way you handle the rest of your day and the way you cope with the stress that comes along with it.
-I use “Exercise changes everything” as the tagline for this site, because it’s true.
-It does.
+Exercise changes everything.
+It just does.
 It will change you.

 I believe in you and I truly believe that when you start to exercise it will change your life in ways you can’t even imagine.
-You – you tired, stressed, depressed, overworked amazing person?
+You – you tired, stressed, depressed, overworked, AMAZING person?
 You’re worth it.